Ashby de la Zouch Castle: 11th–15th centuries

 A manor had existed at Ashby-de-la-Zouch from at least 1086, when the location was known as Ascebi.
 The lands were acquired by Robert de Beaumont, the Count of Meulan and later Earl of Leicester, in 1100.
 He established the Belmeis family there as his tenants and, after the Belmeis family line died out in 1160, the earls of Leicester reassigned the estate to the La Zouche family, from whom the manor took its later name.

 At some point during this period, a manor house was constructed on the same site as the later castle, with a hall and a solar.
 A settlement grew up alongside the house and, by 1334, the town was probably the sixth-largest in the county.
 By the mid-1300s, the manor house reportedly included a hall, a chamber, a long house containing service facilities, and was surrounded by a dovecote, orchard and a rabbit warren, accompanied by a 60 acre deer park.
 The hall and solar were rebuilt by the le Zouches during the second half of the 14th century, but the building remained what the historian Norman Pounds has called a "rather modest manor house".

 The le Zouch line died out in 1399, leaving the inheritance of the family estates uncertain.
-The manor probably passed to Sir Hugh Burnell and, around 1420, onto James Butler, the Earl of Ormond and Wiltshire.
+The manor probably passed to Sir Hugh Burnell, which was married to one of the co-heiresses.
+He arranged its sale to Joan Beauchamp, Baroness Bergavenny, who from around 1420 increasingly lived there in preference to her previous residence at Harvington in Worcestershire.
+Joan's daughter married James Butler, 4th Earl of Ormond, and through this connection must have passed into possession of James Butler, the Earl of Ormond and Wiltshire.
 The Wars of the Roses broke out in England during 1455 between the rival supporters of the Lancastrian and Yorkist factions.
 James, a Lancastrian, was captured at the Battle of Towton by the Yorkist leader Edward IV in 1461 and executed; the Crown seized his estates, including the manor of Ashby de la Zouch.